FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 1. The OAuth server ensures this is a new user and creates their account.
 1. The OAuth server redirects the browser back to TWGTL, which logs the user in.
 1. The user begins using TWGTL and adds their current ToDos.
 Yay!
+1. The user stops using the website; instead they head off to perform some ToDos.
 1. Later, the user comes back to TWGTL and needs to sign in to check off some of their ToDos.
 They click the `My Account` link at the top of the page.
 1. This takes the user to the OAuth server's login page.
 1. The user types in their username and password.